Aptivi/NitrocidKS/README.md

 1. Open the terminal to the root directory of KS
 2. Execute `./buildandpack.sh` if you're using Linux or execute `buildandpack` on `cmd` if running on Windows

+## Warnings and notes

+* The second-generation versions of KS are not backwards-compatible with the first-generation versions.
+Upgrade your mods to support the latest API changes.

+* The gangsta language contains strong language that may make you feel uncomfortable reading it.

 ## Credits